 However, what is extremely serious here is to know that the Portuguese State, as a matter of fact, deliberately interferes with the Judiciary against its own citizens, which simply means that Portugal is not a democracy, but a consensual dictatorship nourished by idle citizens.

 If there is no separation of powers in Portugal, there can be no democracy either.
-The EU must look very seriously at what is happening in Portugal and take appropriate action.
+The EU must take a very serious look at what is happening in Portugal and take appropriate action.

 The following article is a translation (mostly MT).
 You can find the link to the original website at the end of it.